 NO PERFORMANCE MEASURES FOUND.
 Funds for planning projects will support cultural organizations seeking new homes in Lower Manhattan, as well as several organizations that are in the early stages of a major expansion or early renovation.
 The funds will be used to assist these organizations with site search, project management, business plan development, and predesign activities.
 The Cultural Enhancement Fund awarded 13 planning grants.
-The current status of these grants is: one remains unsigned, but is expected to be signed next quarter: CREATE in Chinatown; one recipient is no longer in operations, Exhibitions International; and one declined the grant &ndash Architectural League of New York.
-The status of the remaining ten grants is as follows: five are complete (Children&rsquos Museum of the Arts, National Dance Institute and Roulette Intermedium, Harvestworks and International Studio & Curatorial Program / College Art Assoc) and the remaining five subrecepients continue their work in this quarter.
-Based on 5 surveys completed to date, by CEF recipients with Planning Projects
+The current status of these grants is: one remains unsigned, but is expected to be signed next quarter: CREATE in Chinatown; one recipient is no longer in operation, Exhibitions International; and one declined the grant &ndash Architectural League of New York.

+The status of the remaining ten grants is as follows: six are complete (Children&rsquos Museum of the Arts, National Dance Institute and Roulette Intermedium, Harvestworks and International Studio & Curatorial Program / College Art Assoc, Artist Space) and the remaining five subrecipients continue their work in this quarter.
+Based on 6 surveys completed to date, by CEF recipients with Planning Projects:
-60% of recipients said they obtained funding from other sources as a result of the CEF grant.

-- Total cost of all CEF projects: \$768,139 of which LMDC funded \$667,401. - · 32 permanent employees and 3 temporary employees worked on CEF projects - 6 Lower Manhattan businesses were hired to work on the planning projects.

-80% of the recipients believe their CEF project has &lsquosignificantly improved&rsquo their organization&rsquos ability to improve customer satisfaction.

-In the first year of operation in the new facilities they have planned, the recipients expect to host 650 Performances, 76 exhibitions, 1050 courses/workshops, and 27 festivals with a total of over 207,000 visitors/attendees.

-• 152,000 square feet will be improved.
+- 50% of recipients said they obtained funding from other sources as a result of the CEF grant. - Total cost of all CEF projects: \$768,139 of which LMDC funded \$667,401. - 42 permanent employees and 6 temporary employees worked on CEF projects - 7 Lower Manhattan businesses were hired to work on the planning projects. - 67% of the recipients believe their CEF project has &lsquosignificantly improved&rsquo their organization&rsquos ability to improve customer satisfaction. - In the first year of operation in the new facilities they have planned, the recipients expect to host 655 Performances, 80 exhibitions, 1055 courses/workshops, and 27 festivals with a total of over 217,000 visitors/attendees. - 158,500 square feet will be improved.

-Other Funding Sources No Other Funding Sources Found Total Other Funding Sources

-ColPk-7721

-ColPk-7721

-Activitiy Category: Activity Status:

-Rehabilitation/reconstruction of public facilities Under Way

-Project Number: Project Title:
+Grantee Activity Number: ColPk-7721 Activity Title: ColPk-7721

-0121 Columbus Park Pavillion
+Columbus Park Pavillion

-Projected Start Date: Projected End Date:

-07/01/2003 12/31/2007

-National Objective: Responsible Organization:

-Urgent Need New York City Department of Parks and Recreation
+New York City Department of Parks and Recreation

-Overall Apr 1 thru Jun 30, 2009 To Date
+Overall Jul 1 thru Sep 30, 2009 To Date

 Total Projected Budget from All Sources N/A \$1,998,571.00

 Total CDBG Program Funds Budgeted N/A \$998,571.00

 Program Funds Drawdown \$0.00 \$0.00

 Obligated CDBG DR Funds \$0.00 \$998,571.00

 Expended CDBG DR Funds \$0.00 \$0.00

 Match Contributed \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

 Program Income Drawdown \$0.00 \$0.00